 Sterling McDavid began her career as a successful financial analyst on Wall Street.
 But after spending two weeks spent doing fieldwork for UNICEF in Vietnam, everything changed.
 Moved by the poverty she saw, McDavid quit her job, enrolled in design school, and in 2015 founded The Starling Project.
 The tag line: “Light your home, light the world.”
 The product: soy-based organic candles hand-poured in Brooklyn.
-The Starling Project donates a share of their profits back to UNICEF, helping provide solar power to communities in need in Chad; so far, they’ve raised over $100,000.
+The Starling Project donates a share of their profits back to UNICEF, helping provide solar power to communities in need in countries including Rwanda and Chad; so far, they’ve raised over $100,000.
 McDavid is also now the Chair of National Development for UNICEF’s Next Generation Steering Committee, a UNICEF New York Board of Directors Member.
 She is indeed helping to light the world—one candle at a time.

 What drew you to candles?